It’s the time of year that pretty much all of us look forward to. Warm weather, long days, hey - maybe even a golden tan.

 Tip 1: Frozen food!
 Now, there isn’t a lot of point in freezing kibble, we agree that the novelty of a frozen ‘biccy’ would wear off pretty quickly.
 However, raw food can be frozen, freezing it will mean your dog takes longer to chew it and it will double up as some refreshing cool treats to help then ‘chill out’.

 Tip 2: Licky mats!
-Our Calm-K9 Lick Mats are perfect for popping in the freezer.
+Our lick mats are perfect for popping in the freezer.
 Spread on yoghurt, pate or indeed any other dog friendly topping and freeze them down to provide extra refreshing enrichment on a warm day.

 Tip 3: Freeze your dog’s favourite toy!
 Now, by this we don’t mean simply shoving a tennis ball in a freezer.
 What we mean is drop their toy into a bowl/vessel and top it up with enough water that the toy is completely submerged.
 Put the bowl/vessel in the freezer and wait until it’s ice!
 Your dog will get hours of fun out of licking and gnawing the block of ice to free their toys.